Testing for differential abundance in compositional counts data, with application to microbiome studies: Further examination of the reference selection procedure

 \subsection{Checking the validity of a reference set of taxa}

-The selected set of references $B$ should be a part of the complete set of non-differentially abundant taxa $\mathcal{B}$.
-For a set $B\subset \mathcal{B}$, the relation given by \eqref{eq:NullAssumption} should hold:
+For a valid set of reference taxa, denoted by the entries with 'ones' in the binary vector $\b b$,the relation given by \eqref{eq:NullAssumption} should hold:

-where $|B|=r$.
-Tests for \eqref{eq:ref_test} test the validity of the reference $B$: if $B$ is comprised solely of non differentially abundant taxa, then \eqref{eq:ref_test} holds.
+Tests for \eqref{eq:ref_test} test the validity of the reference set of taxa: if the reference set of taxa defined by the non-zero entries of $\textbf{b}$ is comprised solely of non differentially abundant taxa, then \eqref{eq:ref_test} holds.
 A simple test for \eqref{eq:ref_test} is the following: (1) From each sample, select the sub-vector of reference taxa given by the indices $\left(b_1,b_2,...,b_r\right)$ (2) Rarefy all sub-vectors of reference taxa across samples to uniform depth (3) Test for equality of distributions over the rarefied sub-vectors, using a multivariate test for equality of distributions, e.g., the tests of \citet{anderson2001new} or \citet{heller2012consistent}.
 This procedure is assumption-free, and only requires selection of a distance metric for computing pairwise distances between samples.
 We will denote this procedure as a reference validation procedure, or RVP.